-SJECCD Vision: By the year 2017, SJECCD becomes the premier institution for advancing opportunity, equity, and social justice for everyone through educational excellence.
+SJECCD Vision: SJECCD is the premier post-secondary education institution in our region for advancing opportunity, equity, and social justice through educational excellence.

 SJECCD Mission: As a leading educational institution, the mission of the SJECCD is to meet the diverse educational and workforce needs of our community by empowering our students to become agents of socio-economic change.